H21lab/json2pcap/README.md

 the decoded packet fields are relative and points to parent node with their position (compared to input json which has absolute positions).

-Pcap anonymization with -a switch:
+Pcap masking and anonymization with -m and -a switch:
-The script allows to  anonymize the selected json raw  fields.
-If the fields selected for anonymization are located on lower protocol layers, then are not overwritten  by  upper  fields  which  are  not  marked  for  anonymization.
+The script allows to mask or anonymize the selected json raw fields.
+If the The fields are selected and located on  lower protocol layers, they are not The overwritten by  upper fields  which are not  marked by  these switches.
-The pcap anonymization can be performed in the following way:
+The pcap masking and anonymization can be performed in the following way:

-tshark -r original.pcap -T json -x | \
+tshark -r original.pcap -T json -x  | \ python json2pcap.py -m "ip.src_raw"
-python json2pcap.py -a "ip.src_raw" -a "ip.dst_raw" -o anonymized.pcap
+-a "ip.dst_raw" -o anonymized.pcap

+In this example the ip.src_raw field is masked with ffffffff by byte values and ip.dst_raw is hashed by randomly generated salt.

+Masking and anonymization  limitations are mainly the following:
+- In case  the tshark is performing reassembling from  multiple frames, the backward pcap  reconstruction is not  properly performed and can  result in malformed frames.
+- The  new values  in the  fields could  violate the  field format,  as the json2pcap  is  no performing  correct  protocol  encoding with  respect  to allowed values of the target field and field encoding.

 optional arguments:
   -h, --help            show this help message and exit